WSU-kduncan/ceg3120-cicd-Jakecuso/project5/README.md

 ```bash
 git push origin v1.0.1
 ```
-If you want to push all tags at once:
+If I want to push all tags at once:
 ```
 git push --tags
 ```
-This will push all tags that are available in your local repository to GitHub.
+This will push all tags that are available in my local repository to GitHub.

 ---

 # Semantic Versioning Container Images with GitHub Actions

-This document explains how the **GitHub Actions workflow** for **semantic versioning** of container images works.
+This document will explain how the **GitHub Actions workflow** for **semantic versioning** of container images works.
 The workflow is responsible for automating the process of building, tagging, and pushing Docker images to **DockerHub** when new version tags are pushed to the repository.

 ---

-## Summary of What  Workflow Does and When It Does It
+## Summary of What a Workflow Does and When It Does It

 The **workflow** is designed to build and push **Docker images** to **DockerHub** whenever a **version tag** is pushed to the GitHub repository.
 It uses **semantic versioning** (e.g., `v1.0.0`, `v1.1.0`) to tag the Docker images.
 The workflow only runs when a tag is pushed to GitHub that follows the pattern `v*.*.*`.